WHAT TO EXPECT

 Worship in Song: We joyfully sing together because the Apostle Paul exhorts us in Colossians 3:16 to “Let the word of Christ dwell in you richly (by) singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God.”
 We sing modern worship songs, praise choruses from the past, and ancient hymns.

 Confession of Sin and Assurance of Pardon: “All have sinned and fall short of the glory of God” (Romans 3:23), but – because of the death and resurrection of Jesus – “if we confess our sins, He is faithful and just to forgive our sins and to cleanse us from all unrighteousness” (1 John 1:9).
-Confession of our sin and then reveling in the assurance God gives us of His forgiveness through Jesus is something that God’s people ought to engage in daily, and this is why we do it each week when we gather.
+Confession of our sin and then being reminded of the assurance God gives us of His forgiveness through Jesus is something that God’s people ought to engage in daily, and this is why we do it each week when we gather.
 You will be invited to kneel during this, and we provide kneeling pads right inside the main sanctuary doors if you’d like one.
 Feel free to grab one on your way in.
 We won’t make you kneel, so feel free to stay seated during this if you’d like.

 Prayers of the People: Jesus Christ is the King over all things and the Head of our church.
 Therefore, thanking Him, bringing our requests to Him, seeking guidance from Him, and listening to Him through prayer is at the core of all we do.
 Each week, you will be invited to join us in prayer for a specific need in our church, our city, or our world.
 Sometimes, we invite people to pray out loud from their seats, so don’t freak out if your neighbor prays out loud!